NoOneIsHereFr/ProcessSigma/README.md

 # ProcessSigma
 **THE BETTER ALT+F4**
 > Made in Python.
-> It does the same as Alt+F4...but better
+> It does the same as Alt+F4... but better